Cybersecurity is a hot topic right now. Businesses are facing attacks from sophisticated cybercriminals targeting money, data and identity.

 Mitigation Strategies to Recover Data and System Availability

-Daily backups: of important new/changed data, software and configuration settings, stored disconnected, retained for at least three months.
+Daily backups: important new/changed data, software and configuration settings, stored disconnected, retained for at least three months.
 Test restoration initially, annually and when IT infrastructure changes.

 Why: To ensure information can be accessed following a cybersecurity incident (e.g. a ransomware incident).